How To Catch Bigger Bass

 3. Lake Fork

 Lake Fork is the most known lake in Texas, and for a good reason.
-Records show that a majority of the top 50 biggest bass in Texas come from this lake.
-This is a great reservoir that provides a thriving habitat for bass to grow large.
+Records show that most of the top 50 biggest bass in Texas come from this lake.
+This great reservoir provides a thriving habitat for bass to grow large.

 2. Lake Okeechobee